Political repression in post-apartheid South Africa: Police harassment of activists

-There have been numerous allegations from activists in grassroots social movements about arrests on trumped up charges and assaults at the hands of the police.
+There have been numerous incidents of repression against grassroots social movements and activists have alleged arrests on trumped up charges and assaults at the hands of the police.
 For instance it was reported that Ashraf Cassiem from the Western Cape Anti-Eviction Campaign was assaulted by the police in 2000 while resisting an eviction and that S'bu Zikode and Philani Zungu from Abahlali baseMjondolo were arrested and assaulted while on the way to a radio interview in 2006.
 In September 2010 four residents of Hangberg, in Hout Bay, near Cape Town were shot in the face at close range by police with rubber bullets leading to the loss of their eyes.
 In February 2011 two protesters were killed by the police and a number subject to torture in Ermelo.
 In January 2012 it was reported that Ayanda Kota was assaulted in the Grahamstown police station.
 In August and September 2012 strikers and community activists in Marikana were subject to sustained police harassment, including a large number of fatalities.
 In October 2012 activists in Makause, on the East Rand, reported death threats from the police.
 In December 2012 it was reported that in Wesselton, Mpumalanga, police were engaged in sustained collective harassment, some of it violent, of a local community.